GabrielCarroll14/GabrielCarroll14.github.io/README.md

 Contributing:

 Reporting Issues or Bugs:

-            If you encounter any issues or bugs on the website, please follow these steps:
             Head to the GitHub page of the site.
             Leave an issue detailing the problem you've encountered.